MrMikey59/Kindle-Book-List/README.md

 # Using Excel 2017/O365

-After updating the KindleSyncMetaqDataCache.xml, I used Excel 2016/O365 to import the data into the spreadsheet in the following process:
+After updating the KindleSyncMetaqDataCache.xml, I used Excel 2016/O365 to import the data into the [spreadsheet My Kindle Books](https://github.com/MrMikey59/Kindle-Book-List/blob/main/My%20Kindle%20Books.xlsx) in the following process:
 >1.
 File > Open, Choose the file location.
 >2.
 Since no schema is provided, select to open the XML as a spreadsheet (first option)
 >3.
 Review the file!